 Growing in Leadership

-Growing in Leadership is an online course taken over three and a half months, using Cliff College's online learning platform.
+Growing in Leadership is an online course taken over 15 weeks, using Cliff College's online learning platform.

 Leadership is a perennial concern for Christian mission and ministry.
 What makes a good leader?
 How should leadership be exercised?
 How can teams flourish and individuals in leadership avoid burnout?